In the Beginning

 Dine and Dish

 Online resume: Marye Audet

-* Restless Chipotle (2009) and “Channel Your Inner Tart” (2008) are registered trademarks of RestlessChipotle Media and Marye Audet.
+* Restless Chipotle (2009) and “Channel Your Inner Tart” (2008) “Southern Comfort Food with a Side of Sass” (2015) are registered trademarks of RestlessChipotle Media and Marye Audet.
 All rights reserved